bogamie/bogamie.github.io/_posts/Computer Architecture/2024-09-27-computer-architecutre-2.md

 [^3]: A command that moves data between memory and registers.
 [^4]: A value used to delineate the location of a specific data element within a memory array.
 [^5]: Also called **binary bit**.
 One of the two numbers in base 2, 0 or 1, that are the components of inforamtion.
+[^6]: A form of representation of an instruction composed of fields of binary numbers.
+[^7]: Binary representation used for communication within a computer system.
+[^8]: Numbers in base 16.
+[^9]: The field that denotes the operation and format of an instruction.